ipython/ipyparallel/docs/index.rst

 Dask-Jobqueue
 =============

-*Easy deployment of Dask Distributed on job queuing systems such as PBS, Slurm, or SGE.*
+*Easy deployment of Dask Distributed on job queuing systems like PBS, Slurm, and SGE.*

 Motivation
 ----------